rupertgermann/open-recall/docs/notes.md

 - add a button "do websearch" to the entity sidebar. this function should create a search query, execute it and return some document previews that can be added to the library
 - document categorisation/tagging
 - filter graph by category/tag option

+- add zoom in/out buttons next to the zoom-to-node button in entity details